Travel Blog – Blog About Traveling | The Broad Life

 The 1st area

-The fossil of a sea urchin I found at Yehliu Geopark’s area 1
+The fossil of a sea urchin I found at Yehliu Geopark’s area 1.

-At this area, there are fossils of the sea urchin on the ground.
+In this area, there are fossils of the sea urchin on the ground.
 I just felt it quite interesting and so new to know.

 The 2nd area

-The Queen’s Head rock
+The Queen’s Head rock.

 When visiting this place, you will come across the stone mushrooms, ginger root that I have mentioned in the first part.
 The most attractive thing there is the Queen’s Head stone, which is about 4,000 years old.
 It is one of the famous rocks and the most visited geological park.
 Also, it is the symbol of Wanli District.
-In order to take pictures with this rock, you have to get in a long line.
+To take pictures with this rock, you have to get in a long line.

 The 3rd area

-This place is located adjacent to the cliff, below are the fierce waves.
-Because of such rugged terrain, the geological rocks there also have quite rare shapes such as Pearl rock, Marine Bird rock, Honeycomb rock, etc. In addition to the rare and beautiful geological framework, this is also the main ecological reserve area of Yehliu Geopark.
+This place is located adjacent to the cliff, and below are the fierce waves.
+Because of such rugged terrain, the geological rocks there also have quite rare shapes, such as Pearl rock, Marine Bird rock, Honeycomb rock, etc. In addition to the rare and beautiful geological framework, this is also the main ecological reserve area of Yehliu Geopark.

 When is The Best Time to Visit Yehliu Park?

-So many tourists at Yehliu Geopark after 9 am
+So many tourists at Yehliu Geopark after 9 a.m.

-The park opens from 8 am to 5 pm, and the ideal time to visit Yehliu is before 9 am.
+The park opens from 8 am to 5 pm, and the ideal time to visit Yehliu is before 9 a.m.
 After that, the place is quite crowded with tourists.
 It will be difficult for you to get “only nature” photos.
 Hence, please remember to take advantage of the early arrival.

 Things You Should Know When Traveling to Yehliu Geopark

-Please also put in mind to check the weather at the park when planning your trip.
+• Please also put in mind to check the weather at the park when planning your trip.
 It was kinda cold with heavy wind and rain on the day I visited.
 Those could affect your experience if you face the same situation.
 Bring a coat!

 Do you see the red boundaries on the ground?